andycwilliams/Secure-Signup/README.md

 # Secure-Signup
-MERN app that consists of simple signup form
+MERN app that consists of simple signup form.
+Uses Material UI and (potentially) SCSS for any custom styling.

 Three pages:
 - Landing page